 Prospectuses should be submitted by ACUE deans a minimum of one week before the next ACUE meeting and will be distributed electronically by the Office of Undergraduate Education to the ACUE membership.
 The prospectus process provides an early opportunity for formative consultation with appropriate colleagues.
 Each prospectus is placed on the ACUE agenda.

-The ACUE prospectus review committee provides a brief recommendation to the submitting college, taking into consideration the ACUE discussion and strategic and curricular university resources and needs.
-Copies of the memo are provided to the Vice President and Dean for Undergraduate Education, and others as appropriate.
-A college may begin its articulation agreement proposal and memo of agreement once the ACUE prospectus memo has been received and reviewed.
-That memo will become part of the articulation process record maintained by the Office of Undergraduate Education.
-Issues raised in the ACUE prospectus memo must be addressed within the articulation agreement proposal.
+The ACUE prospectus review committee generates an ACUE prospectus memo to provide brief recommendations to the submitting college, taking into consideration the ACUE discussion and strategic and curricular university resources and needs.
+Copies of the ACUE prospectus memo are provided to the Vice President and Dean for Undergraduate Education and others as appropriate.
+A college may begin its articulation agreement proposal and draft agreement once the ACUE prospectus memo has been reviewed.
+The ACUE prospectus memo will become part of the articulation process record maintained by the Office of Undergraduate Education.
+Issues raised in the ACUE prospectus memo must be addressed within the proposal.

 • Proposal and Agreement Development